center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

 ### 👾 Red Team Procedures

 #### Kali Setup
-Ensure OceanLotus GitHub repo is cloned to the Kali host and infrastrucre is set up according to the infrastructure.md (This includes ensure the handlers are configured correctly in the `config/handler_config.yml` file)
+Ensure OceanLotus GitHub repo is cloned to the Kali host and infrastrucre is set up according to the infrastructure.md (This includes ensure the handlers are configured correctly in the `config/handler_config.yml` file and the compiled binary for the control server has been built)

 1. ssh to the Kali box hosting our C2 server in AWS
    ```